Kiato railway station: Facilities

 The raised station is assessed via stairs or a ramp.
 It has one side platform and one island platform, with station buildings located on platform 1, with access to the platform level via stairs or lifts.
 The Station buildings are equipped with a booking office, and toilets.
 At platform level, there are sheltered seating, an air-conditioned indoor passenger shelter (as of 2020 not open) and Dot-matrix display departure and arrival screens (inoperable as of 2019) and timetable poster boards on both platforms.
 This is a small shop and a café on the ground level, just next to the entrance overlooking the carpark.
 There is a large car park on-site, adjacent to the eastbound line.
 As of 2025, there is no local bus stop connecting the station.

 Services

-Since 15 May 2022, this station serves the following routes:
+Since 22 November 2025, the following services call at this station: